Vegan Japanese

 Before You Start:

-You’ll need a few of bits prepped ahead of time (click below for recipes):
+You'll need a few of bits prepped ahead of time.
+These can all be made in advance (click below for recipes):

-• Seasoned sushi rice – that lovely vinegared rice is the foundation of any good roll.
+• seasoned sushi rice recipe - that lovely vinegared rice is the foundation of any good roll.

 • Sushi mushrooms - simmered and packed with umami, they add loads of flavor.